RobMisener/Game-User-Interface/README.md

 * To create the title animation, I created a 2D image of the final title screen image in Photoshop, the water background was created using white spraypaint textures over some previous textures I had created for prior projects.
 * I then imported the title image as an image-plane into Blender, a 3D modeling program.
 I subdivided the mesh of the image plane into pieces and inserted animation key-frames containing their final connected positions.
-* I then separated the subdivisions of the mesh and recorded the now parted pieces as seperate key-frames at the start of the timeline.
+* I then separated the subdivisions of the mesh and recorded the now parted pieces as separate  key-frames at the start of the timeline.
 I then rendered the result, which resulted in the appearance of the pieces of the title coming together as a whole.

 <p align="center"> <a href="https://www.blender.org"> <img width = "400px" src="https://download.blender.org/institute/logos/blender-socket.png" /> </a> </p>

-<p> I then placed the rendered PNG images in a spritesheet using GIMP 2.0. </p>
+* I then placed the rendered PNG images in a spritesheet using GIMP 2.0.

 <p align="center"> <a href="https://gimp.org"> <img width = "400px" src="https://charitycatalogue.com/wp-content/uploads/2017/04/gimp-logo-1-1024x482.png" /> </a> </p>